AviatrixSystems/Docs/HowTos/site2cloud.rst

    #.
 Input the connection with a unique name, for example,
       NewYork-site.

+   #. at Remote Gateway Type, select "AWS VGW" if the remote site is a VPC with AWS VGW VPN gateway; select "Aviatrix" if the remote site is on-prem Aviatrix gateway; select "Generic" if the remote site gateway is a third party router or firewall.

    #.
 At Remote Gateway IP Address, enter the public IP address of the
       edge router for the remote site.
+Note if the Remote Gateway Type is Aviatrix, the Remote Gateway IP address is the public IP address of the site.

    #.
 At Remote Subnet, enter network CIDR of the remote/customer site.
 If
       there are multiple subnets, enter each one separated with comma.